greenzorro/victor42.eth/content/post/折腾与思考/The way AI work.md

 ---

 > Nice work!
 You're really good at this.
 Another question.
 Since you have no physical body, all information that you are exposed to is text.
-You don't understand spacial information, I suppose.
+You don't understand spatial information, I suppose.
 So, what's your understanding of left, right, up, down, front, back, etc?

 ---